Szapi/cpp-structural-delegates/motivation.md

     ...
     // These types were previously hard-wired, and lack polymorphism support for e.g. testing.
     // Will only ever be instantiated with a single set of types in production code,
-    // but cannot be tested otherwise...
+    // but cannot be unittested otherwise...
 >
 class storage_administrator
 {